PdxCodeGuild/20180116-FullStack-Day/3 JavaScript/labs/lab09-quote_api.md

 ## Version 2

 The API also supports browsing quotes.
 You can use the `page` and `filter` parameters to get a bunch of quotes.
-You can add page buttons and/or an `input` field and `button` for filtering.
+You can add page buttons and/or a text `input` field and `button` for filtering.

 `"https://favqs.com/api/quotes?page="+page_id+"&filter=" + text`.